If There is a Government Shutdown....

 First, try not to worry.
 We’ve got you covered.

-Coming on the heels of a new report showing the highest food insecurity rates in nearly a decade, a government shutdown will create hardship for more than 40,000 of families, friends, and neighbors in Larimer County as they prepare to come together this holiday season.
+Coming on the heels of a new report showing the highest food insecurity rates in nearly a decade, a government shutdown will create hardship for more than 54,000 families, friends, and neighbors in Larimer County .

-The impact of a shutdown will be felt well beyond the nation’s capital—in Colorado there are just over 38,000 federal employees, almost 38,000 and many people who work for federal contractors.
-Paycheck disruptions caused by a shutdown will make it harder for many people to access the food they need in November and December.
+The impact of a shutdown will be felt well beyond the nation’s capital—Paycheck disruptions caused by a shutdown will make it harder for many people to access the food they need in the coming months.
 The negative economic impact will ripple throughout communities, affecting people and businesses who rely on the federal government or its employees and contractors as customers.

-If a shutdown extends until January, it will disrupt critical anti-hunger programs like the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) and the Supplemental Nutrition Assistance Program (SNAP).
-If these programs are not funded, more than a half million people in Colorado will face additional challenges putting food on the table after the start of the new year.
+If a shutdown extends, it will disrupt critical anti-hunger programs like the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) and the Supplemental Nutrition Assistance Program (SNAP).
+If these programs are not funded, more than a half million people in Colorado will face additional challenges putting food on the table.

 Currently, almost 88,000 Coloradans receive WIC.

-Not only would a shutdown during the holidays hit families in our community hard, but it would also worsen the food supply crisis we are facing.
+Not only would a shutdown hit families in our community hard, it would also worsen the food supply changes we are facing.

 I’m not a current client, but now I need support.
 Can I visit?